-Clay Center Presbyterian Manor artists among Art is Ageless® masterpiece level winners
+Clay Center PMMA artists among Art is Ageless® masterpiece level winners

 One winning artist in Clay Center Presbyterian Manor’s annual Art is Ageless® juried competition will be featured in the 2020 Art is Ageless calendar produced by PMMA (Presbyterian Manors of Mid-America).